Suzy McKee Charnas: Controversy

 When Charnas tried to publish Motherlines, the second installment of the Holdfast Chronicles, she was met with some resistance.
 According to Charnas in an interview with SnackReads, the company that had published Walk to the End of the World, Ballantine Books, rejected Motherlines because it was deemed inappropriate for what they considered to be their target science fiction audience: young boys.
 This was because the book contains no male characters, and there are some controversial sexual relationships.
 Charnas tried to get the work published several times.
 It was generally rejected not for the quality of the story, but rather its controversial, even radical, themes.
 One editor even said that he could accept the work- and even that it would be very successful- if all the female characters were changed to men, Charnas alleged.
 Charnas rejected this offer.
 The book was finally accepted after one year (which was a long time for science fiction in this era) by editor David G. Hartwell, who went on to publish several of Charnas' other works.

 Personal life and death

 Charnas lived in New Mexico.
 She died on January 2, 2023, at the age of 83.

+Awards and critical reception

+Director Guillermo del Toro assessed Charnas' The Vampire Tapestry as “flawless” on Twitter in 2015, saying later “It may be her masterpiece.”
+Polly Shulman wrote that "the Holdfast tetralogy offers a fascinating look back at the permutations of the feminist imagination in recent years, and it underlines the ideals and challenges faced by feminists -- sometimes on purpose and sometimes in spite of itself."

+She won the 1980 Nebula Award for her psychological vampire novella, Unicorn Tapestry, and the 1990 Hugo Award for her feminist werewolf short story, “Boobs.”
+She received three Otherwise Awards, two retroactively, for novels in The Holdfast Chronicles series, beginning with 1974's Walk to the End of the World.
+Charnas was awarded the James Tiptree Jr. Award for The Conqueror's Child" (1999).